-- gross wages and salaries paid to the households by the firms (including payroll taxes) 31
+- gross wages and salaries paid to the households by the firms (including payroll taxes) 33

-- pre-tax net wealth income32
+- pre-tax net wealth income34

-- pre-tax net profits33
+- pre-tax net profits35

-- pre-tax net self-employment income34
+- pre-tax net self-employment income36

 This agregate thus only contains factor incomes and is calculated before taxes and social transfers.
-Following [37] and [42], we decided to take as control total for income 80% of NPIPH in 1950.
-Taking this share of personal income seems adequate for at least two reasons: first, table 3 shows that the total amount of fiscal income recorded in tax returns in Germany in 1950 amounts to more than 75% of NPIPH.
-Given the fact that this recorded total fiscal income corresponds to the top 90% tax units, choosing 80% of NPIPH as income denominator amounts to
+Following [PiS03] and [SaV02], we decided to take as control total for income 80% of NPIPH in 1950.
+Taking this share of personal income seems adequate for at least two reasons: first, the total amount of fiscal income recorded in tax returns in Germany in 1950 amounts to more than 75% of NPIPH (see figure 14).
+Given the fact that this recorded total fiscal income corresponds to the top 90% tax units, choosing 80% of NPIPH as income denominator amounts to assume that the bottom 10% (missing) tax units earn about 5% of total pre-tax pre-transfers income, which seems an acceptable assumption.